servalproject/batphone/CURRENT-RELEASE.md

-The project's founders, Dr Paul Gardner-Stephen and Romana Challans, are academic staff at the [School of Computer Science, Engineering and Mathematics][CSEM] at [Flinders University][] in South Australia, and their work is made possible by the ongoing support of the university.
+The project's founders, Dr Paul Gardner-Stephen and Romana Challans, are academic staff at the [School of Computer Science, Engineering and Mathematics][CSEM] at [Flinders University][] in South Australia.
+Their work on the Serval Project is made possible by the ongoing support of the university.

 Disclaimer
 ----------